 Pledge your support to the ‘Let’s Bee Friendly Campaign’ by planting at least one of the recommended pollinator friendly flowers listed here in your garden or following some of the gardening tips to help our bees.
-Email your pledge to firstname.lastname@example.org or fill out the form below to let everyone know how you are helping our bees.
-We would love to see how everyone can make a difference so email us with photos of your pollinator plants too or any bees you see in your garden!
+We would love everyone to play a role in helping our Bees – you can make a difference.

 Make Your Garden Bee Friendly!